 One of the most important decisions for an enterprise is choosing a data center that meets their needs.
 Businesses used to be able to use server closets on-site to get the job done, but times have changed.
-You need a fast, nonstop operation for system deployment; servers need tender loving care in a data center that has tons of cooling, HVAC, a UPS fed from a generator, etc to prevent any downtime.
+You need a fast, nonstop operation for system deployment; servers need tender loving care in a data center to prevent downtime.

 Unfortunately, not all data centers are created equal.
 The following guide should steer you the right way in choosing the perfect data center.